Dr Srishti Guha

 Biography

-Srishti holds First Class Master of Arts and Bachelor of Arts (Honours) degrees in History, and a Certificate in Editing and Publishing from Jadavpur University, India.
-Affiliated with the Purai Global Indigenous History Centre, she is also a Vice-Chancellor's HDR Training Scholar.
+Affiliated with the Purai Global Indigenous History Centre, Srishti has also held various research and teaching roles at the School of Humanities and Social Science, University of Newcastle.
+She holds First Class Master of Arts and Bachelor of Arts (Honours) degrees in History, and a Certificate in Editing and Publishing from Jadavpur University, India.
+She is also an accredited member of Professional Historians Australia (PHA).

 Qualifications